canchesi/canchesi/README.md

 - 🌱 I’m currently trying to learn **Rust**;

-- 📫 How to reach me: claudio.anchesi@outlook.it;
+- 📫 How to reach me: canchesi@duck.com;

 <table>
 <tr>